Yo-kai Watch 2: Merchandise

 Level-5 teamed up with Japanese manufacturers Bandai and Bandai Namco Holdings to create various merchandise to further promote the games.
 Many different lines of toys were manufactured, the most notable of which are models of the Yo-kai Watch itself, which became one of the best-selling and fastest-selling toys in Japan.
 The watch, which can be used interactively with separately sold Yo-kai medals, was notable for its constant sellout of stock, and difficulty in finding and obtaining.
 The short supply of the toy had prompted high second-hand sales of the watch through online auction sites such as eBay, and also caused retailers such as Toys R Us to adopt a raffle ticket system to sell the product.
-A partnership between Bandai and with fast food restaurant chain McDonald's also saw sets of Aikatsu! cards, featuring Yo-kai Watch characters, being included with the chain's trademark happy meal.
+A partnership between Bandai and with fast food restaurant chain McDonald's also saw sets of Aikatsu! cards, featuring Yo-kai Watch characters, being included with the chain's trademark Happy Meal.
 The popularity of the Aikatsu! cards also caused congestion in many McDonald's restaurants across Japan.
 Other merchandise released in the wake of Yo-kai Watch 2 include school utensils and office supplies, plushies, tissues, shampoo, bicycles, and even food such as Yo-kai Watch branded cereal, bread, drinks and furikake, amongst other available products.

 Bandai Namco have reported having earned ¥10 billion yen (equivalent to $93 million US dollars) off Yo-kai Watch toy lines alone, from April to September 2014.
 Japanese chart and statistics company Oricon named the Yo-kai Watch brand the second best selling in 2014, behind Disney's Frozen.
-This kind of love for the Yo-kai Watches transferred to America.
-The Yo-kai Watch Model Zero was replicated from Japan's Zeroshiki.
-It has differences, such as it's louder, its medals were not translucent, and it had an exclusive feature that only America got: Yo-Motion, which is a 3-frame projection feature with Season 2 Medals.
-This watch is the 2nd U.S. watch.
-Japan currently has 4 major models.
-This would later be a predecessor to Yo-kai Watch U Prototype, and then the Yo-kai Watch Dream officially dubbed with Sushi and Tempura.
-The Normal, Z and Classic Medals were high in numbers for a Yo-kai Watch collector.
-Season 1 Medals would be sold in any area that sells toys.
-The Season 2 Medals are not that easy to find.
-Only about 10 different toy sellers sell these.
-S1 Medals would come in packs of 3.
-S2 Medals would come in packs of 2.
-Season 3 (U, Merican, and Song Medals) Medals and Season 4 (Dream Medals) Medals are fully impossible to find in this period of time.